urbste/OpenImuCameraCalibrator/Readme.md

 * [ ] Extend to multi-camera systems
 * [ ] Docker?
 * [ ] Add more camera models -> Scaramuzza omni model, ...
-* [ ] Calibrate axis misalignment and so on with MutliPoseOptimization from imu_tk
+* [ ] Integrate updated version of spline optimizer

+misc
 * [ ] Put together a little paper on how this all works
-* [ ] Integrate updated version of spline optimizer